-Metro hosted a joint open house and public hearing on Tuesday, October 23, 2018 at WMATA Headquarters, 600 5th St NW, Washington DC for the proposal about peak rail fares during regional events and the proposal for parking programs.
+Metro hosted a joint open house and public hearing on Tuesday, October 23, 2018 at WMATA's headquarters located at 600 5th Street N.W., Washington, DC for the proposal about peak rail fares during regional events and the proposal for parking programs.
 The open house began at 5:30 p.m., and the public hearing began at 6:00 p.m.

-The open house provided the opportunity for attendees to speak one-on-one with staff members from the Office of Parking and the Office of Management and Budget Services, and attendees were able to complete the survey on-site.
-Six people attended the open house, and two surveys were collected.
+The open house provided the opportunity for attendees to speak one-on-one with staff members from Metro's Office of Real Estate and Parking and the Office of Management and Budget, and attendees were able to complete the survey on-site.
+Six people attended the open house, four people testified, and two surveys were collected.